pablodip/PablodipAdminModuleBundle/docs/basic-usage.md

 You now browse to the appropriate routes for your module's actions!
 (See `setRoutePatternPrefix` above.)

-# What else might I see?
+## What else might I see?

 If you're looking at the implementation of the AdminBundle in an existing project, you might see lots of directories in the bundle.
 The only Admin-specific stuff is Action, Filter and Module, everything else is standard Symfony2 stuff.

 * Action - only need if have custom actions (see the comment in the code about "sample actions" for details of the default ones).
 * Filter - by default, lists in the admin bundle include basic filtering.
 You can create more advanced filters yourself.
 * Module - your modules as described above.

+Note, however, that these names are a convention only - you can call your directories anything!

 _Next: [Advanced Usage](advanced-usage.md)_